 - 1. Facilitate public awareness of the town's tax credit and technical assistance programs. - 2.
 Promote renovation and rehabilitation of existing housing stock for both owner-occupied and renter-occupied units, where needed. - 3.
 Support a comprehensive land use program that encourages affordable housing types, varying densities and maintains the Town's historic heritage. - 4.
 Continue to build relationships with builders and non-profit developers to increase the affordable housing stock. - 5.
 Educate the community about the blighted property ordinance and any assistance programs that homeowners can apply for. - 6.
-Promote the maintaining and sustaining of Middletown's historic architecture thru education and engagement. - 7.
-Promote infill development and other redevelopment options for underutilized residential or commercial lots and promote the infill of the existing Main Street district with business and high-density residential uses.
+Promote the maintaining and sustaining of Middletown's historic architecture through education and engagement. - 7.
+Promote infill development and other redevelopment options for underutilized residential or commercial lots and promote the infill of the existing Main Street district with business and high-density residential uses which are sensitive to its historic character.